OlivierSohn/hamazed/imj-game-hamazed/README.md

 The current terminal size doesn't match the minimum size, please adjust your terminal size and restart the executable.
 ```

-# Version history
-- 2.1 :
-  - New animations :
-    - With colors (8-bit)
-    - Also between levels
-    - Using physics and gravity
-    - "Terminal size"-aware
-- 2.0 :
-  - World is configurable (square or rectangle, with or without random walls)
-  - Explosion animations
-  - Optimized rendering (delta rendering)
-- 1.0 :
-  - The world is a square.
-(Note : ship acceleration was 'w' 'a' 's' 'd' at that time)

 # Build